Auto Transport FAQ – Frequently Asked Questions

 What is the next step after booking my auto transport?

 Your vehicle shipping expert will provide you with your driver’s contact information.
 Normal industry standards are usually followed.
 You should receive a phone call from your driver 8 to 24 hours in advance of your pick up date.
 The driver will call before arriving as well.

 You will do a walk around inspection of the vehicle with your driver.
 It is not necessary for you to remain while your car is loaded onto the truck.
 (Note: by signing off on the condition report or ‘bill of lading’ you are verifying the condition of the car when you released it).

 The exact same process will happen at delivery.
 The driver will call in advance.
 You, or your designate, will inspect the vehicle.
 Carefully noting any damage on the ‘bill of lading’, you will sign off and take delivery.
 (It is in your best interest that you CAREFULLY inspect your car.
 If you accept delivery, sign off on the condition report and later find damages, it is too late.)

 What happens if your auto transport is damaged?

 After properly inspecting the vehicle, note any and all new damage found on the ‘bill of lading’.
 Make sure your driver is aware of the new damage.
 Make sure he then signs the condition report acknowledging the damage.
 Call your vehicle shipping expert to inform them of the damage right away.

-In most cases the trucking company will ask for an estimate from three certified shops.
-After complete review of the condition report, you will be contacted.
-Usually the trucking company representative will call with their decision about the claim.
+In most cases, the trucking company will ask for an estimate from three certified shops.
+After a complete review of the condition report, you will be contacted.
+Usually, the trucking company representative will call with their decision about the claim.